 New Home Server

 Much like my other recent article about my workstation upgrade, I decided to give my home server a big performance boost.
 This machine has went through many hardware iterations.
 Here are just the CPUs that I can think of: Athlon X64, Xeon X3000 series, Celeron 847, i3, and most recently, a Haswell i5-4590.
 I have also experimented and learned many different storage technologies due tothis journey.
-It began with mdadm, LVM, Solaris, Openindiana, OmniOS, and now, I’m back to using Ubuntu 16.04 with SnapRAID + mergerfs for my bulk media and ZFS for my boot pool and Docker containers.
+It began with mdadm+LVM, then onto ZFS in Solaris -> Openindiana -> OmniOS -> Linux, and now, I’m back to using Ubuntu 18.04 with SnapRAID + mergerfs for my bulk media and ZFS for my boot pool and Docker containers.
 This has proven to be a very flexible solution for my home server media setup.

-All of this is re-purposed gear or used gear (many of these parts where purchased either via eBay or in the case of the motherboard and RAM from natex.us).
+All of this is re-purposed gear or used gear.
 This setup works great and is a huge performance improvement over my old setup.
 Adding all this CPU horsepower consequently impacted the total power draw of the system over a single CPU system with new architecture.
-At idle ,the power draw went up about 65 watts over the i5-4590 system with 1 HBA + SAS Expander.
+At idle, the power draw went up about 65 watts over the i5-4590 system with 1 HBA + SAS Expander.
+At full load, that difference is a whole lot bigger 🙂

 Home Server Parts List